pearsedarcy/m-buildz/README.md

   - [This](https://stackoverflow.com/questions/17296919/how-to-prevent-css3-animation-reset-when-finished) StackOverflow forum helped me with preventing the animations from looping.
   - [This](https://codepen.io/AdamCCFC/pen/WvzBKq) CodePen example helped me with the hover grow effect on the social media icons.

+### Javascript

+- The javascript code used in the menu.js file was written by my mentor Antonio Rodriguez.

 ### Technologies Used

 - **Languages**